-Note: If a setting is made for calculating the moment of inertia, an error will result when P control operation is selected using /V\PPI of OPTION field while the moment of inertia is being calculated.
+Note: If the SERVOPACK is set to calculate the moment of inertia, an error will occur if control is switched to P control while calculating the moment of inertia.

 • The mode switch is used.

 Note: If a setting is made for calculating the moment of inertia, the mode switch function will be disabled while the moment of inertia is being calculated.
 At that time, PI control will be used.
 The mode switch function will be enabled after calculating the moment of inertia.